Weaving has been a constant, I originally trained in textiles as a fabric weaver

 I make both functional baskets and sculptural pieces.
 After moving to Devon in 1985 I planted

-and use mainly natural materials including hedgerow materials, hazel, oak and ash.
+a willow bed and use mainly natural materials including hedgerow materials, hazel, oak and ash.

 These are all harvested locally.